 Gets You Outside

 Who doesn’t love a bit of fresh air?
 There are so many physical and mental benefits to being outside.
 Clean, fresh air in your lungs provides a feel-good sensation.
 It helps clear the mind and body.
-Nowadays, many of us are stuck inside at our desks gazing at the outside world through a window.
+Nowadays, many women and ladies are stuck inside at our desks gazing at the outside world through a window.
 Sometimes, there’s no motive to go outside unless we have to.
 If you build cycling into your routine, it forces you to get outside and take in that fresh air.

 Cycling also allows you to cover large distances in relatively short periods of time.
 This means you’ve got the potential to see some really picturesque places.
 You can ride through cities, forests, mountains, whatever your heart desires all while getting in some exercise.